UPDATE (09.17.2022): I am changing the plan for

 Alternative 1: 50th Street served by E trains only

 While this is the simplest option, it results in a de facto closure of the upper level platforms, or conversion to a split mezzanine.
-Over 6.9 million passengers used this station in 2019, making this option difficult.
-One possible mitigation strategy is increasing 8th Avenue local service from Queens as part of a Queens Boulevard de-interlining strategy.
+Over 6.9 million passengers used this station in 2019, making it the 2nd-busiest local stop on the 8th Avenue/CPW corridor.
+One possible mitigation strategy for the loss of the C local is increasing 8th Avenue local service from Queens as part of a Queens Boulevard subway redesign.

 Option 2: 8th Avenue service local, 6th Avenue service express